iiiiii1wepfj/message-view-counter-bot/README.md

  pip3 install -U -r requirements.txt

- edit the api hash and api id and bot token and the channel id in forwardchannel in bot.py
+ edit the api hash and api id and bot token in bot.py

+ create the channel and add the bot to the channel as admin with post messages permission, copy the channel id to forwardchannel (replace the "channel id" to the id of the channel) in bot.py

 python3 bot.py